 (a) Federal law requires MBC to disclose personally identifiable information to a governmental entity or other third party pursuant to a court order.
 If the court order is sought by a governmental entity, the Cable Act requires that you be afforded the opportunity to contest in court any claims made in support of the court order sought.
 At such a proceeding, the Cable Act requires the governmental entity to offer clear and convincing evidence that the subject of the information is reasonably suspected of engaging in criminal activity and that the information sought would be material evidence in the case.
 In addition, pursuant to an administrative subpoena, state welfare agencies may obtain the names and addresses of individuals as they appear in the subscriber records of cable operators with respect to those who owe, or are owed, welfare support.
 Such information may be obtained without a court order and does not require that a subscriber be given notice of and the opportunity to contest the disclosure.

-(b) If you are a subscriber to an ISP Service, ECPA requires your ISP or MBC to reveal information to the government in certain additional circumstances.
-ECPA addresses both the content of communications on the ISP Service, as well as subscriber record information.
-ECPA requires MBC and/or its Affiliated Providers to disclose to governmental authorities the content of communications in response to a criminal warrant or court order without any notice to you and without your consent.
+(b) If you are a subscriber to an ISP Service, ECPA requires MBC to reveal information to the government in certain additional circumstances.
+ECPA addresses both the content of communications on the ISP Service as well as subscriber record information.
+ECPA requires MBC and/or MBC Affiliated Providers to disclose to governmental authorities the content of communications in response to a criminal warrant or court order without any notice to you and without your consent.

-(c) In addition, under ECPA the government may require MBC or your ISP to disclose subscriber record information (but not the content of communications) pursuant to a warrant, court order or subpoena without any notice to you and without your consent.
+(c) In addition, under ECPA the government may require MBC to disclose subscriber record information (but not the content of communications) pursuant to a warrant, court order, or subpoena without any notice to you and without your consent.

-(e) In your MBC Subscription Services Agreement, you have agreed that MBC and its Affiliated Providers may also disclose any information in its possession to protect its rights, property and/or operations, or where circumstances suggest that individual or public safety is in peril.
+(e) In your Subscriber Agreement, you have agreed that MBC and MBC Affiliated Providers may also disclose any information in its possession to protect its rights, property, and/or operations or where circumstances suggest that individual or public safety is in peril.

 4. Time Period That MBC Retains Personally Identifiable Information

-MBC and its Affiliated Providers maintain personally identifiable information about subscribers for as long as it is necessary for business purposes.
-This period of time lasts as long as you are a subscriber and up to fifteen additional years so that MBC and its Affiliated Providers can comply with tax and accounting requirements.
-When information is no longer necessary for these purposes, MBC or its Affiliated Providers destroy the information unless there is a legitimate outstanding request or order to inspect the information.
+MBC and MBC Affiliated Providers maintain personally identifiable information about subscribers for as long as it is necessary for business purposes.
+This period of time lasts as long as you are a subscriber and up to fifteen additional years so that MBC and MBC Affiliated Providers can comply with tax and accounting requirements.
+When information is no longer necessary for these purposes, MBC or MBC Affiliated Providers destroy the information unless there is a legitimate outstanding request or order to inspect the information.

 5. Your Online Communications on an ISP Service

-In addition to the situations described in Section 3, ECPA provides for other exceptional circumstances under which MBC and/or your ISP may be compelled to disclose information about you or your communications, or are permitted to disclose such information.
-For example, such information may be disclosed to law enforcement if it appears to be evidence of child pornography, or was inadvertently obtained and appears to pertain to a crime.
-Such disclosure is also permitted to an addressee or intended recipient (or his or her agent), or to a person involved in forwarding such information to its destination; when it is necessarily incident to providing service or to protect MBC rights or property; to others with your consent or the consent of an addressee or intended recipient (or his or her agent) of communications sent by you; or as otherwise provided for by law.
-In your MBC Subscription Services Agreement, you have agreed that MBC and its Affiliated Providers may disclose any information in their possession to protect their rights, property and/or operations, or where circumstances suggest that individual or public safety is in peril.
+In addition to the situations described in Section 3, ECPA provides for other exceptional circumstances under which MBC may be compelled to disclose information about you or your communications or is permitted to disclose such information.
+For example, such information may be disclosed to law enforcement if it appears to be evidence of child pornography or was inadvertently obtained and appears to pertain to a crime.
+Such disclosure is also permitted to an addressee, an intended recipient (or his or her agent), or to a person involved in forwarding such information to its destination; when it is necessarily incident to providing service or to protect MBC rights or property; to others with your consent or the consent of an addressee or intended recipient (or his or her agent) of communications sent by you; or as otherwise provided for by law.
+In your Subscriber Agreement, you have agreed that MBC and MBC Affiliated Providers may disclose any information in their possession to protect their rights, property, and/or operations or where circumstances suggest that individual or public safety is in peril.